-In the early ages of our planet primitive man, as a hunter and gatherer, was fully in tune with the natural world and how it could be utilized to assist his nourishment, health and wellbeing.
+During the early ages of our planet primitive man as a hunter and gatherer, was fully in tune with the natural world.
+He knew how it could be utilized to assist his nourishment, health and wellbeing.

-He was fully aware that his very existence relied on his knowledge of the land, its flora and fauna and the natural world and the importance of its cycle of seasons to his own life cycle.
+He was fully aware his very existence relied on his knowledge of the land, its flora and fauna as well as the importance of its cycle of seasons to his own life cycle.

 When the frozen remains of ancient hunters and gatherers were found during the twentieth century, without exception, the seeds of the plants they would need when they reached their destination for personal sustenance, for planting food and healing were found too.

 The creativity and innovation of the people of Islam had no peer in the European mediaeval world, which during the Middle Ages was basically just a frontier society, fragmented, fearful and rudely fortified against itself.